 When you receive the SSH “Connection refused” error message, it means that the SSH protocol has been disrupted in establishing communication in the network and is unable to secure and encrypt data during communication between the client and server.
 Also, if the SSH connection fails, in addition to not having a secure connection with the server in an insecure network, you will have difficulty performing advanced management tasks, executing commands, and transferring files.
 There are various reasons behind this error, which we will explain the most common reason for the SSH “Connection refused” error in the following.

-The reasons for receiving the SSH “Connection Refused” error and their solutions
+The reasons for SSH “Connection Refused” error and their solutions

 As we mentioned earlier, receiving this error when trying to connect to the server through SSH is not without reason; Various possible reasons cause disruption and failure in SSH connections.
 You will not be able to solve the problem until you identify the reason for receiving the error.
 In the following, we present the most common reasons for receiving SSH “Connection refused” and troubleshooting SSH connection errors to guide you in identifying the cause of this error, and then we will solve the problem by providing effective solutions.